neopragma/ide-katas/ij-osx-rename.md

 The default mapping for ⇧F6 in OS X is "move focus to the floating window."
 The default mapping for ⇧F6 in Intellij IDEA is "Rename".
 I suggest changing the IntelliJ IDEA mapping for Rename to ⌃F6 (Ctrl + F6), which is really fn⌃F6 (Fn + Ctrl +F6) on the physical Mac keyboard.

+There is nothing to be gained by having separate katas to practice renaming files, directories, packages, etc. because the keystrokes are the same.

 **Key sequences to practice**

 - ⌥→ (Option + Right Arrow) - Move foreward through text one token at a time